SCOPE OF WORKS

 - HDD of 1,200 metres of 355mm on grade

-- Connection to a valve chamber on Wentworth Ave
+- Connection to a valve chamber on Wentworth Avenue

 UEA used its 25 tonne Vermeer D50 x 100 HDD rig due to its relatively small footprint.
 The bore could not be completed in a single shot due to design constraints, the accuracy required and the machine parameters.
-Therefore UEA developed a method to break the project into four smaller achievable bores ranging in length from 220 metres to 400 metres.
+Therefore, UEA developed a method to break the project into four smaller achievable bores ranging in length from 220 metres to 400 metres.
 The site at which the bores could be positioned was restricted by the location of trees, roads and pedestrian access.
-As each section of the main was installed it was pressure tested and CCTV inspected.
-This ensured that all sections of the main were not ponding and that the PE welds were structurally sound.
+As each section of the main was installed, it was then both pressure tested and CCTV inspected to ensure that all sections of the main were not ponding and that the PE welds were structurally sound.